paul-ollis/vim-vpe/docs/api/api.vpe.rst

         .. py:method:: vpe.ScratchBuffer.show(splitlines: Optional[int] = None) -> bool

+            Invoked when the buffer is first, successfully displayed.

+            This is expected to be over-ridden by subclasses.

+        .. py:method:: vpe.ScratchBuffer.set_ext_name(name)

+            Set the extension name for this buffer.

+            **Parameters**

+            .. container:: parameters itemdetails

+                *name*
+                    The extension part of the name

+        .. py:method:: vpe.ScratchBuffer.show(splitlines: int = 0,splitcols: int = 0) -> bool

             Make this buffer visible.

-            Without a splitlines argument, this will use the current window to show this buffer.
-If the *splitlines* argument is provided and greater than zero then:
+            Without a *splitlines* or *splitcols* argument, this will use the current window to show this buffer.
+Otherwise the current window is split, horizontally if *splitlines* != 0 or vertically if *splitcols* != 0.
+The buffer is shown in the top/left part of the split.
+A positive split specifies how many lines/columns to allocate to the bottom/right part of the split.
+A negative split specifies how many lines to allocate to the top/left window.

-            1. The current window is split.
-            2. The lower split is set to be *splitlines* high.
-            3. This buffer is displayed in the upper window.

             **Parameters**

             .. container:: parameters itemdetails

-                *splitlines*: typing.Optional[int]
+                *splitlines*: int
-                    Number of lines to leave in the bottom window.
+                    Number of lines allocated to the top/bottom of the split.
+                *splitcols*: int
+                    Number of columns allocated to the left/right of the split.

             **Return value**

             .. container:: returnvalue itemdetails

                 True if the window is successfully shown.

+        .. py:method:: vpe.ScratchBuffer.split_and_show(**split_kwargs)

+            Split the current window to show this buffer.

+            **Parameters**

+            .. container:: parameters itemdetails

+                *split_kwargs*
+                    The keyword args to pass to commands.split (see `wrappers.Command` for details.

 Struct
 ------